sjentsch/lsjDocs/_pages/Ch13_ANOVA_06.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Testing the normality assumption is relatively straightforward.
 We covered most
-of what you need to know in Section `Checking the normality of a sample
+of what you need to know in section :doc:`Checking the normality of a sample
-<Ch11_tTest_08.html#checking-the-normality-of-a-sample>`__.
-The only thing we
+<Ch11_tTest_08>`.
+The only thing we really need to do is draw a QQ plot and, in
-really need to do is draw a QQ plot and, in addition if it is available, run
+addition if it is available, run the Shapiro-Wilk test.
+The QQ plot is shown in
-the Shapiro-Wilk test.
-The QQ plot is shown in :numref:`fig-anova5` and it
+:numref:`fig-anova5` and it looks pretty normal to me.
+If the Shapiro-Wilk test
-looks pretty normal to me.
-If the Shapiro-Wilk test is not significant (i.e.
+is not significant (i.e. *p* > 0.05) then this indicates that the assumption of
-*p* > 0.05) then this indicates that the assumption of normality is not
+normality is not violated.
+However, as with Levene’s test, if the sample size
-violated.
-However, as with Levene’s test, if the sample size is large then a
+is large then a significant Shapiro-Wilk test may in fact be a false positive,
-significant Shapiro-Wilk test may in fact be a false positive, where the
+where the assumption of normality is not violated in any substantive
-assumption of normality is not violated in any substantive problematic
+problematic sense for the analysis.
+And, similarly, a very small sample can
-sense for the analysis.
-And, similarly, a very small sample can produce
+produce false negatives.
+That’s why a visual inspection of the QQ plot is
-false negatives.
-That’s why a visual inspection of the QQ plot is important.
+important.

 Alongside inspecting the QQ plot for any deviations from normality, the
 Shapiro-Wilk test for our data does show a non-significant effect, with